University of Trento

 The full semester programs at The University of Trento offer a limited number of courses in English, thus students applying to this program should be prepared to take courses in their major in Italian.
 A minimum of four semesters of college-level coursework in Italian is required.

-Students participating in a bilateral exchanges with the University of Trento are eligible to apply for student accommodations through the Opera Universitaria2, a provincial institution that supports students in finding accommodations in residences or shared flats at highly affordable rates.
-Visit the Opera Universitaria 2website for additional information on each of the housing options.
+Students participating in a bilateral exchanges with the University of Trento are eligible to apply for student accommodations through the Opera Universitaria website, a provincial institution that supports students in finding accommodations in residences or shared flats at highly affordable rates.
+Students are also able to look at off-campus housing options.

 The University of Trento welcomes international students, and will make you feel right at home.
 The Welcome Office organizes activities throughout the term that are open to all international guests including: guided tours of Trento in February and September for newcomers; bus tours of the surrounding regions, Italian conversation sessions, and a buddy system for new students.